svylabs/stablebase/WHITEPAPER.md

 Any user can redeem the stablecoins for the underlying collateral and the protocol would issue 1 USD worth of collateral for 1 SBD redeemed.

 ## Cash Reserve Ratio
-Cash Reserve Ratio is a third mechanism, an indirect one that deal with the stability of the protocol by controlling the money supply.
+Cash Reserve Ratio is used in TradFi to control the amount of money supply.
+In our protocol, we make use of a modified defintion of CRR.

-### Definition
 At the time of borrowing, the user can specify Cash reserve ratio(CRR)- which we define as the perentage of borrowed stablecoin value that will be held with the StableBase protocol(This is similar to Cash Reserve Ratio used by Fed and other central banks).
 Cash Reserve Ratio in TradFi is set by the central banks, whereas in our protocol, this is user defined.
 The Cash Reserve will be allocated at borrow time and deposited into the StableBase contracts.

 ### Utility
 This instrument allows protocol to autonomously control the supply of coins depending on the market condition.
 The Cash Reserve allocated in this manner is also fully withdrawable at any time by the user, which differs from other protocols that charge an origination fee or interest rate.

 ### Redemption Mechanism
-The CRR selected by the user will also determine the order of redemption, if and when a redemption happens.
-The redemptions alternate between lowest CRR and highest CRR.
-This ensures the CRR set by users is not too high nor low.
+The CRR selected by the user will also determine the order of redemption, if and when the redemption happens.
+The lowest CRR Safes are the first to be redeemed, and the Safe that is redeemed will also forfeit CRR reserves of an equivalent amount of SBD redeemed, which will be distributed to the rest of the reserves at stake.
+This mechanism prevents the CRR being too high nor too low.

 ### Incentives
-A fee of 0.5% is charged during Redemption and Liquidation, and will be rewarded to Cash Reserve depositors in proportion to their stake.
+1. A fee of 0.5% is charged during Liquidation, and will be rewarded to Cash Reserve depositors in proportion to their stake.
+2. During redemption, a fee of an equivalent amount of the SBD redeemed, upto a maximum value equal to the reserve deposit amount is withheld from the Safe that is being redeemed and distributed to other depositors in proportion to their stake.

 # Unique Features
 StableBase offers several unique features:

-1. 0% interest rate and 0% origination fee forver(a first in the market).
+1. 0% interest rate and 0% origination fee(a first in the market).
 2. Introduction of user-defined Cash Reserve Ratio that help shrink and expand the supply of stablecoin depending on market conditions.
-3. Redemption is alternated between lowest and highest Cash Reserve Ratios.
+3. Redemption happens from the Safe with the lowest CRR.
 4. A Base layer stablecoin protocol, with 0% rates that allows higher layer protocols utilizing stablebase to innovate on yield and rates.
 5. Liquidation and Redemption fee incentives for CRR depositors.